Appmilla/moneyhub-security/README.md

 An overview video with a demo can be found at https://youtu.be/8dhQkQoXD3s

+The API client can be found here https://github.com/Appmilla/moneyhub-api-client

 The IdentityServer was generated from this .Net CLI template https://github.com/Appmilla/identity-server-user-registration-template

 The API was generated from this .Net CLI template https://github.com/Appmilla/moneyhub-auth-api-template